ON THIS PAGE

 I thought passing out peanuts might take some of the edge off the anxiety in the mission operations room.
 The rest is history.

-"I thought passing out peanuts might take some of the edge off the anxiety in the mission operations room," said Dick Wilson, mission trajectory engineer on the Ranger team.
+"I thought passing out peanuts might take some of the edge off the anxiety in the mission operations room," said Dick Wallace, mission trajectory engineer on the Ranger team.
 "The rest is history."

 Ranger 7 performed flawlessly, as did its successors, Ranger 8 and 9.
 They returned pictures and helped pick the landing sites for the Apollo moon program.
 The peanuts have showed up on informal countdown checklists for most every launch since then.